RodogInfinite/binary_type_cast/README.md

 # binary_type_cast
-A Rust crate for simplifying the process of parsing binary data into various data types using the TypeCast macro.
+A Rust crate for simplifying the process of parsing binary file data into various Rust data types using the TypeCast macro.

 ## Under heavy development!
 TODO: